Front page image in 3D

 How does it work?

-What were the main stages of the program?
+The main stages of the program

 Who's involved?